CEA Tutorial Section 6: Cooperative Offerings

 How do I get started?

-As the ASHA CE Provider, you take full responsibility.
-You must work closely with the other party during the planning, promoting, conducting and reporting of the course.
-You are strongly encouraged to develop procedures and timelines to ensure that all CEB requirements are met, including the following:
+As the ASHA CE Provider, you take full responsibility for the Course/Offering registration and reporting for ASHA CEUs.
+You must work closely with the other party during the planning, promoting, conducting and reporting the course.
+However, you are not required to attend the course.

 Is there a fee?